filecoin-project/testnet-wallaby/README.md

 Meta info about Wallaby Weekly, a *bleeding edge* testnet for FVM development

 - Not sure which testnet to use?
-Start with **[Hyperspace](https://github.com/filecoin-project/testnet-hyperspace)** - a stable testnet for Filecoin developers
+Start with **[Hyperspace](https://github.com/filecoin-project/testnet-hyperspace)** - a stable testnet for Filecoin developers. **Wallaby is only for future experimental releases.**

 - [Info about all testnets](https://github.com/filecoin-project/FIPs/discussions/544)